angeloxx/autoscalerdemo/README.md

 ## .NET Application
 ### Build Docker image

-This build procedure uses the same image for build and run, this is not a right way to put application in production!!!
+This procecure use the multi-stage docker build to create the artifact with dotnet-sdk and inject the obtained files in the dotnet base base image:

     cd autoscalerServerNet/BananaShopNet
     docker build --no-cache  . -t angeloxx/bananashopnet